GModal/AUCOP/README.md

 Note: As of 1.0.7, Camomile doesn't support VST2, due to Steinberg withdrawing the header files (their API was free, but never open).
 This is unfortunate, as fewer hosts support vst3.

-Additionally, due to JUCE cross-platform issues, a LOT of extra MIDI parameters are exposed in the VST3 plugin.
+Additionally, due to JUCE cross-platform issues, MANY extra MIDI parameters are exposed in the VST3 plugin generic interface.

 - /.AUCOP/ ...
 This directory should be copied to the user home dir (i.e.: ~/.AUCOP/).
 It holds preset and configuration files.
 It's new with 0.1.71.